 - Finally, when we press “Enter”, we get the output.

 Once we get the output, we can plot the Regression Graph as we learned in the previous section, but this time including the output value cell too.

 - We must always check the dependent and independent values to get an accurate output.

 - When we test a huge number of data, we can thoroughly rank them based on their validation period statisticsStatisticsStatistics is the science behind identifying, collecting, organizing and summarizing, analyzing, interpreting, and finally, presenting such data, either qualitative or quantitative, which helps make better and effective decisions with relevance..

 - Choose the data carefully to avoid any kind of error in excel analysis.

-- You can optionally check any of the boxes at the bottom of the screen, although none of these is necessary to obtain the line best-fit formula.
+- We can optionally check any of the boxes at the bottom of the screen, although none of these is necessary to obtain the line best-fit formula.

-- Start practicing with small data to understand the better analysis and run regression analysis tool in excel easily.
+- Start practicing with small data to understand the better analysis and run the Regression Analysis tool in Excel easily.

-This has been a step by step guide to Regression Analysis in Excel.
-Here we discuss how to Run Regression in Excel, its interpretation and how to use this tool along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Regression Analysis in Excel.
+Here we see relation between variables, run regression analysis, examples, downloadable excel template.
+You may also look at these useful functions in Excel: –

 - Examples of Normal Distribution Graph in Excel